TresAmigosSD/SMV/README.md

 You must use maven version 3.0.4 or newer to build this project.
 In some system, instead of comand `mvn`, you may need to use `mvn3`.

-After Spark 1.3, you need to set the Maven memory to avoid compile failure
+With Spark version 1.3, you need to set the Maven memory to avoid compile failure
 ```shell
 export MAVEN_OPTS="-Xmx512m -XX:MaxPermSize=128m"
 ```

+Current version depend on Spark 1.3.0.
+It should also works under 1.3.1.
+Please modify `pom.xml` to change Maven dependency configuration on Spark if you want to compile it with Spark 1.3.1 library.

 For more details of setting up the system from scretch, please refer [Smv Installation](docs/SMV-Installation.md).